 College of Asia Pacific Studies (APS)

-In APS, we challenge you to tackle a vast array of global issues and develop new ways of thinking to face these obstacles head on.
-You will combine study from different fields to gain a broad understanding of the diverse political systems, economies, societies and cultures of the Asia Pacific while gathering advanced skills in language, information technology and research.
-APS prepares you for a wide variety of careers in government, international organizations, media, the travel industry and multinational corporations.
+At APS, we challenge you to tackle a vast array of global issues and develop new ways of thinking to face these obstacles head-on.
+You will gain a broad understanding of the political systems, economies, societies, and cultures of the Asia Pacific region while gathering relevant skills in language and information technology.
+APS prepares students for a wide variety of careers in government, international organizations, media, and multinational corporations.

 Areas of Study